 Which now brings me onto the pool area.
 Next to the dining lodge was a stunning salt water swimming pool.
 It had gradual steps leading down into the pool and a ledge a third of the way round which meant Matilda could stand in the water too.

 There were plenty of comfy sun beds and deck chairs surrounding the pool area should the children give you five minutes’ peace to sit in one and no, you didn’t have to rush down to in the early hours of the morning to reserve your spot!
 The pool area was a very tranquil area and we were often the only ones in there.
 The way it was situated meant it felt like you were nestled amongst the woods, the whole setting was stunning.
-The pool was not heated, so we did take the girls wetsuits which they were grateful for – we are not hard core like the other guests who didn’t seem to bat an eyelid.
+The pool was not heated, so we did take the girls wetsuits which were gifted by Konfidence and we were grateful for – we are not hard core like the other guests who didn’t seem to bat an eyelid.
 I think it may have just been us!

 Getting to Can Bora Lodges